 Can you go on record here and explain why is it that you don’t do public readings of your book?

 In this over-mediated world the last thing we need is to know more about our artists.
 A little bit less would be more.
 I mean, when I was a kid we had no idea who these writers were….I mean, was JD Salinger a man or a woman?

-Can you give us a little peak into the process of writing Glorious Verve?
+Can you give us a little peak into the your process of writing?

-I don’t know what you want me to say but I can tell you that it got dark, extremely dark at times.
-I had to decompress after writing sessions so as not to freak out on my family.
-I did not fully internalize the main character but I did pick up on the paranoia and I did start to believe I was being followed.
+I don’t know what you want me to say but I can tell you that it gets dark, extremely dark at times.
+I have to decompress after writing sessions so as not to freak out on my family.
+I do not fully internalize the main characters but I do pick up on the paranoia and I do start to believe I was being followed.
 Under some kind of electronic surveillance by the FBI or NSA.
 I don’t have proof but I am still not sure.

 If you could say one thing to your haters what would it be?

 You need to understand that I only write Tennison Long novels.
 That is all I know and want to do.
 If you are going to burn the calories trolling me please know that your wasted energy is a one way transaction.